LLM App Store Analysis: A Vision and Roadmap: Data collection and preprocessing

 \section{Data collection and preprocessing}

-To conduct a comprehensive analysis of LLM app stores, researchers must identify the key data types to collect and preprocess.
-This section outlines the essential data categories for understanding the LLM app ecosystem, including \textit{LLM app raw data}, \textit{LLM app metadata}, and \textit{user feedback}, as illustrated in \autoref{fig:roadmap}.
-The following subsections will delve into each data category, followed by a discussion on the importance of data preprocessing in ensuring data quality and preparing the dataset for analysis.
+To conduct a comprehensive analysis of LLM app stores, researchers must identify and collect key data types, followed by meticulous preprocessing.
+This section outlines the essential data categories crucial for understanding the LLM app ecosystem, including \textit{LLM app raw data}, \textit{LLM app metadata}, and \textit{user feedback}, as illustrated in \autoref{fig:roadmap}.
+These data categories provide a multifaceted view of the LLM app landscape, offering insights into app functionality, user engagement, and market trends.
+The following subsections will delve into each data category, exploring their unique characteristics and analytical potential.
+Subsequently, we will discuss the critical importance of data preprocessing in ensuring data quality and preparing the dataset for robust analysis.